dpellow/plasclass/README.md

 my_classifier = plasclass()
 my_classifier.classify(seqs)
 ```
-The `classifier()` constructor takes an optional parameter of the number of processes to use for classification.
+The `plasclass()` constructor takes an optional parameter of the number of processes to use for classification.
 The default is 1.

 The sequence(s) to classify, `seqs`, can be either a single string or a list of strings.
 The strings must be uppercase.